 Mirror - Only Adobe employees can access our authoring content on

 git.corp.adobe.com/adobedocs.
 However, we want the public to be able to make Git-based contributions.
 To do this, we create a mirror of our repos on

 github.com/adobedocs so that our users can log issues and submit page edits as PRs.

 These terms are explained in more detail below.

 Contributors interact with Git to update and manipulate repositories at both the local and GitHub levels:

 Here are some Git definitions and information.

-For AdobeDocs repos, the master branch is our production branch.
-When changes are committed to the master branch, either through a merge pull request or direct commit, at least three things occur:
+For AdobeDocs repos, the main branch is our production branch.
+When changes are committed to the main branch, either through a merge pull request or direct commit, at least three things occur:

 experienceleague.corp.adobe.com, where it can then be pushed live to